pocketgems/dynamodb/docs/dynamodb.md

 ## Unsupported DynamoDB Features
 This library does not yet support:
-   - Query
-   - Scan
    - Indexing

 ## Table Creation & Persistence
 When the localhost server runs, it generates `config/resources.yml` based on the models you've defined (make sure to export them from your service!).
 On localhost, the data persists until you shut down the service.
 If you add new models or change a model (particularly its key structure), you will need to restart your service to incorporate the changes.

 Along the same lines, keep in mind that the localhost database is _not_ cleared in between test runs.
 Any data added to the localhost database will remain